Locate By Departments

 Dr Julie Takishima-Lacasa, PhD

-Julie Yurie Takishima-Lacasa, Ph.D., obtained her doctoral degree in Clinical Psychology from the University of Hawai‘i at Mānoa and is a National Register of Health Service Psychologist.
+Dr. Julie Takishima-Lacasa obtained her doctoral degree in Clinical Psychology from the University of Hawai‘i at Mānoa and is a National Register of Health Service Psychologist.
 She specializes in providing integrated behavioral health services in a primary care setting, working closely with medical providers to address behavioral factors in chronic illness care, physical symptoms associated with stress, and health behavior change.
-As a generalist, she treats a broad range of mental health problems and disorders across the developmental spectrum, and has specialized training in the treatment of eating and personality disorders.
-In her research position at the University of Hawai‘i she focuses on addressing disparities in the accessibility and utilization of effective, culturally informed behavioral health services for at-risk, rural communities of Hawai‘i.
-Julie is also very active in local and national legislative advocacy for the profession of psychology and the communities psychologists serve.
-Julie was born in Japan, and was raised between the U.S. and her country of birth.
-In her free time, Julie is an avid trail runner and surfer.
+As a Cognitive Behavioral generalist she works with adults and couples to provide evidence-based treatment, such as Dialectical Behavior Therapy skills training, for a wide range of patient concerns and mental health problems and has specialized training in health and sleep psychologies.
+She provides therapeutic coaching in a safe, supportive, and validating environment to help patients better understand problems, increase self-awareness, and build life skills and stress coping related to relationship issues, work concerns, parenting, insomnia, depression, anxiety/panic, trauma/PTSD, grief/bereavement, chronic pain management, adult ADHD, and chronic disease management.
+Her aim is to support her patients to become their own therapist during what may be one of the most challenging times in their life.
+Dr. Julie is also very active in local and national legislative advocacy for the profession of psychology and the communities psychologists serve.
+She was born in Japan, and was raised between the U.S. and her country of birth.
+In her free time, she is an avid trail runner and surfer.

 Peggy Fye, OTR/L